chef/chef-workstation/docs-chef-io/content/workstation/knife_user.md

 `-k`, `--prevent-keygen`

-:API V1 (Chef Infra Server 12.1+) only.
-Prevent server from generating a default key pair for you.
+:Prevent Chef Infra Server from generating a default key pair for you.
 Cannot be passed with --user-key.

 `-o ORGNAME` `--orgname ORGNAME`